Monthly Business Barometer®

 Inflation indicators

-The average price increase indicator rose to 3.1%, marking the highest level since April 2024.
-The average wage increase planned for the next 12 months decreased slightly to 2.2%.
+The average price increase indicator remained elevated at 3.5%.
+The average wage increase planned for the next 12 months zig-zagged back to the February level of 2.2%.
+For more information about detailed price and wage increase plans, click here

 Other indicators

-Full-time staffing plans remain virtually unchanged in February, but they are slightly below normal for this time of the year.
+Full-time staffing plans recovered slightly also in April, but they are well below normal for this time of the year.
+Currently, 14% of firms are planning to hire and 17% are estimating layoffs for the next 12 months.

 Methodology

-These results are based on 526 responses received from February 4 to 12 from a stratified random sample of CFIB members to a controlled-access web survey.
-Findings are statistically accurate to +/- 4.3 per cent 19 times in 20.
+These results are based on 417 responses received from April 3 to 8 from a stratified random sample of CFIB members to a controlled-access web survey.
+Findings are statistically accurate to +/- 4.8 per cent 19 times in 20.
 Every new month, the entire series of indicators is recalculated for the previous month to include all survey responses received in that previous month.
-Measured on a scale between 0 and 100, an index above 50 means owners expecting their business’s performance to be stronger over the next three or 12 months outnumber those expecting weaker performance.
-Provincial results are based on 3-months moving averages, except for PEI and NL which are based on 12-months moving averages.
-Sectoral results, except retail, are based on 3-months moving averages.
-Therefore the provincial and sectoral charts may not show the same movements as the aggregate Canada data.
+Measured on a scale between 0 and 100, an index below 50 means owners expecting their business’s performance to be weaker over the next three or 12 months outnumber those expecting stronger performance.

 For regional information about business optimism, price plans, limitations and main cost constraints for SMEs, please visit: the Business Barometer, 2024 Retrospective.